Divine Prosperity: Heresy or What? #4:

 By that point in my ministry, I had taught this passage repeatedly, making the point that by believing the promises of God, we somehow became more like Him (“partakers of the divine nature”).
 So I replied to the Lord and said, “Yes, I see this.
 You know I’ve been teaching from this passage for years.”

-He responded with, “What part of the promise imparts My nature to you?”
+He responded with, “What part of a promise imparts My nature to you?”

 God never asks a question to seek information because He already knows everything to be known, so I knew that the question and its answer were the core of what God was trying to tell me.
 I thought about it for a bit, but couldn’t come up with an answer, so I said, “I don’t know, Lord.”